 Corporate Sponsorships for Nonprofits: The Basics

-As a nonprofit fundraiser, you know the value of individual donations and grants, but another source of income to consider is a corporate sponsorship.
+As a nonprofit fundraiser, you know the value of individual donations and grants, but another source of income to consider is corporate sponsorship.
 Many nonprofits have effectively leveraged corporate sponsorships to increase revenue and develop relationships with well-heeled prospects.
 In this post, we will examine some common assumptions about corporate sponsorships for nonprofits as well as the value and risks that these relationships carry.

 What is a Corporate Sponsorship?

 Corporate sponsorships can be a valuable source of revenue for nonprofits, big and small.
 When businesses make contributions to nonprofits, the benefits flow both ways: nonprofits secure critical funding to make headway on their mission while corporations improve their brand reputation and attract new supporters.
 Corporate sponsorships can involve different kinds of support, from matching campaigns and large financial gifts to marketing initiatives and employee giving programs.
 There’s a perfect corporate sponsorship for every nonprofit—just check out our handy infographic about corporate sponsorship to find out more.

 At first glance, a corporate sponsorship may seem like a lofty goal for your nonprofit or business.
 But a corporate sponsorship is not only possible—it’s also mutually beneficial.
 These relationships can build visibility, legitimacy, and impact for both parties, improving the corporation’s brand perception while providing your nonprofit with the funding and reach necessary to make good on your mission.